woutslabbinck/publications/README.md

-# papers
+# Publications

-List of papers for which I was author.
+List of publications where I was author.

 ## 2023